The streaming model is cratering — here's how that's hurting actors, writers and fans

 Ever had a show you've been meaning to watch disappear from a streaming service?
 Or have your favorite series get quashed?
 Cara Horton, a self-described "theater kid," feels your pain.

-Horton took a cue from a fellow-Phantoms fan and started a petition to save the Pink Ladies.
-A Paramount plus spokesperson tells NPR the company is, "actively shopping" the Grease prequel, "to find it a new platform."
+Horton took a cue from a fellow-"Phantoms" fan and started a petition to save the Pink Ladies.
+Paramount Television Studios is shopping the Grease prequel to find it a new platform.
 But Horton sees a trend.

 "I think streaming services have really forgotten that it takes a couple of seasons before a show gets big and picks up," she bemoans.